monkdbofficial/monk-documentation/documentation/blob/08_blob_with_monkdb.md

 ### 🔼 Uploading a File

-Since CrateDB BLOB tables do not support `INSERT` statements, you must use an HTTP API to upload files.
+Since MonkDB BLOB tables do not support `INSERT` statements, you must use an HTTP API to upload files.

 ```bash
 curl -X PUT "http://localhost:4200/_blobs/my_blobs/<SHA1_HASH>" --data-binary @myfile.jpg